Last Updated on January 27, 2021 by Britt Ervin

 I only visited Penang island, as this is the culinary capital of Malaysia.
 This island is part of Malaysia and one of the main things I wanted to bring back home from my trip was a Roti Jala bottle.
 This is a special bottle with multiple spouts to make the famous Malay pancakes/flatbread.

-Malaysian cuisine is one of my faves and I had been wanting to try this recipe for a few years.
+Malaysian cuisine is one of my faves and I had been wanting to try Roti Jala for awhile.
 After checking out the malls and seeing no sign of it, I asked my hotel and they told me to try Chowrasta Market.
 Chowrasta is the largest community market where you can get everything from clothes to fresh fish.
 I looked and not a sign of it.

-When I picked up these molds, I had never even heard of this dessert and had no idea what it was.
+When I picked up these molds, I had never heard of the dessert before and had no idea how to actually use them.
 However, since I knew I wouldn’t have the opportunity again to visit the store again, I wanted to pick up other things that were small and easy to pack and unique to Malaysia.
 There were so many things I was tempted to get, but I had to be mindful of the space in my suitcase.

 When you are traveling around 4 countries on one trip, you want to pick up unique things from each country.
 From blue pea flower to Thai curry paste and gifts to bring back home, my suitcase was practically bursting at the seams.